playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 ## Angular

+To get the count of the children elements of a component in Angular requires some pre-requisite knowledge.
+Let's go through each step until we find ourselves at the solution.

+### `ContentChild` to Access a Single Child

 In [our "Dynamic HTML" chapter, we talked about how you're able to assign a "variable template variable" using a `#` syntax](/posts/ffg-fundamentals-dynamic-html#ng-template):

 ```html